Rich and Creamy: Clean Eating Peanut Butter Pie

 - 1 1/2 cups organic peanut butter

 - 1/2 cup dark chocolate chips, for the topping

-- I would begin by preheating your oven to 350 degrees F and greasing your pie dish with some coconut oil.
+- Begin by preheating your oven to 350 degrees F and greasing your pie dish with some coconut oil.

 - In the meantime, add your flour to your food processor and chop up your cold butter.